-Special Redemption of the 2018 Series C Bonds.
+Special Redemption of the 2018 Series D Bonds.

 Prepayments, Excess Revenues and Debt Service Reserve Fund Reductions.
-The 2018 Series C Bonds are subject to redemption prior to their respective stated maturities as a whole or in part at a Redemption Price equal to the principal amount thereof plus accrued interest thereon to the date of redemption, without premium, on any date, from Revenues of the 2018C Mortgage Loans and excess funds deposited in the 2018 Series C subaccount of the Class I Redemption Account pursuant to the Master Indenture.
+The 2018 Series D Bonds are subject to redemption prior to their respective stated maturities as a whole or in part at a

+Redemption Price equal to the principal amount thereof plus accrued interest thereon to the date of redemption, without premium, on any date, from Revenues of the 2018D Transferred Mortgage Loans and excess funds deposited in the 2018 Series D subaccount of the Class I Redemption Account pursuant to the Master Indenture.
 See Appendix A-"SUMMARY OF CERTAIN PROVISIONS OF THE MASTER INDENTURE-Revenue Fund."
-In certain cases Mortgage Repayments and Prepayments are required under federal tax law to be used to redeem Bonds, as described under "PART I-TAX MATTERS- General."